szarmes/mathodyssey/README.md

 The most epic of educational math games

 ===========
-Created by Duncan Szarmes and Matthew Bojey
+Created by Duncan Szarmes and Matthew Bojey on Nyomi's Computer